christielau/portfolio/pages/about.md

 ## My journey

 I graduated in BSc Psychology in 2012 and MSc Human-Computer Interaction with Ergonomics in 2015, both at UCL.
 I worked in different areas in business, from design to marketing between my two degrees.
 After my master degree, I grew my design and research repertoire while working with a wide range of clients.
-Most recently I helped creating people-centric solutions at design consultancy [Tobias & Tobias](#work).
+Recently I have joined Capco and trained over 80 clients from investment banks on design thinking.

 My empirical psychology background and my experience in business and marketing drive my design process.
 I conduct user research using qualitative and quantitative methods.
 Then I provide tested design products and services that address user needs and business KPIs.

-> To me, user experience (UX) includes UI, product, interaction, and service/business.
+> To me, user experience (UX) includes UI, product, interaction, and service design.
 (I'm in Don Norman's camp of UX definition.)

 ## Education